HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-visit-plans.md

 3. **Phase transitions**: Moving between major study phases (pre-treatment → cycles → post-treatment)
 4. **Exception transitions**: Early termination paths from any point in the study

-Cycles present a challenge for modelling
+Cycles present a challenge for modelling, there needs to be a way to represent transitions within and between cycles.
+The IG has guidance for

 TODO: Cycles